Renfrew: The Renfrew ferry

 The Renfrew ferry, was a ferry service linking Renfrew and Yoker together with the crossing only taking a few minutes.
 The service was replaced by the Renfrew Bridge shortly after opening.

 The service initially continued operating after the bridge opened on 9 May 2025.
 However later on 31 May 2025 the ferry permanently ceased operations citing the bridge opening resulting in reduced passenger numbers to the point where the service was unsuitable to operate.

 Football

-Renfrew Football Club plays at New Western Park in the West of Scotland Football League First Division.
+Renfrew Football Club plays at New Western Park in the West of Scotland Football League Premier Division.